-Well, it’s a fair few months ago now, and Pete has been kind enough to post the below update!
+Well, it’s a fair few months ago now, and Ken has been kind enough to post the below update on his layout.

 This is the view looking at the other corner, also showing the main 3 levels of track, the uppermost level, 8 inches above the deck, at this point double track, the next level down , 4 inches above the deck, is the track coming from the mine, through a tunnel at the mine then over a trestle and then through another tunnel, then the lower level can be seen, on the deck.

 Here you see the mine track as it will cross the main line and enter the yard where the cars will be left for delivery by other crews from the interchange.
 Also the beginning of laying out the main yard track.
 The diamond crossing was tricky, especially since it is located directly over a separation line and the layout has yet to be moved to new location.

 Another lesson learned, got the mine train here and then thought, how do I turn the loco around for the return trip, I thought I have all this area under the upper tracks why not do a reversing loop, sure why not.
 A 13×14 HO scale layout gives you the room you need.

 It took many try’s to get this far, including laying it out full size on the floor.